Oplegnathus

-Oplegnathus is currently the sole recognized genus in the knifejaw family (Oplegnathidae) of marine perciform fishes.
+Oplegnathus is currently the sole recognized genus in the knifejaw family (Oplegnathidae) of marine centrarchiform ray-finned fishes.
 The largest, the Cape knifejaw, can reach a maximum length around 90 cm (35 in).
 Knifejaws have teeth fused into a parrot-like beak in adulthood.
 They feed on barnacles and mollusks, and are fished commercially.
 They are native to the Indian and Pacific Oceans.

+The earliest records of knifejaws are fossilized beaks, with attached teeth, known from middle Eocene-aged sediments of the La Meseta Formation of Antarctica.
+Their early occurrence in Antarctica supports it having temperate climate during the Eocene, and that knifejaws had a wider distribution in the past than today.

 Species

 The currently recognized species in this genus are: